COGS18/COGS18.github.io/_build/materials/20-Documentation.md

 ## Docstrings

 <div class="alert alert-success">
-Docstrings are in code text that describe modules, classes and functions.
+Docstrings are in-code text that describe modules, classes and functions.
 They describe the operation of the code.
 </div>

 <div class="alert alert-info">